 The job costing method can therefore be applied in costing batches.
-The only difference is that a number of items are being costed together, instead of a single item or service.
+The only difference is that a number of items are being costed together as a single unit, instead of a single item or service.

 Once the cost of the batch has been determined, the cost per item within the batch can be calculated by dividing the total cost by the number of items produced.